kaaax0815/abiball/README.md

 ### Ticket Generation

 - Tickets are generated using jsPDF
-- QR codes are generated using bwip-js
-- QR codes are aztec codes with a custom jwt implementation as payload
+- Aztec codes are generated using bwip-js with a custom jwt implementation as payload
 - Payload is compressed via MessagePack
 - Signing is done using HS256